AmanNegi/FlutterVoiceRecorder/README.md

 # FlutterVoiceRecorder
 A voice recording app build using flutter.

+## Topics Covered

+> CustomPaint
+ Use of CustomPaint to create extensive designs and buttons.
+Home design and the buttons of play and pause are made using the CustomPaint for more reference visit [here](https://github.com/AmanNegi/FlutterVoiceRecorder/tree/master/lib/Painters).

+> Basic Animations
+Use of basic animations to make the app feel responsive.
+Use of transitions and matrix4 ensures the smoothness of the app.

 ## Screenshots of the application
 <p float="left">
   <img src="https://github.com/AmanNegi/FlutterVoiceRecorder/blob/master/ScreenShots/permit.png" width="100" />